 The answer, increasingly, is MCP.
 Shopify has gone all-in on the Model Context Protocol, shipping native MCP endpoints on every store, open-sourcing a developer AI toolkit, and building an entirely new interactive UI layer for AI-powered shopping.
-If you run a Shopify store, build Shopify apps, or manage e-commerce data for analytics, understanding Shopify MCP is no longer optional.
+If you run a Shopify store, build Shopify apps, or manage e-commerce data for analytics, understanding how MCP connects AI to your tools is no longer optional.

 What is the Model Context Protocol (MCP)?

-The protocol has been adopted by Google, Microsoft, OpenAI, and now Shopify – making it the de facto standard for connecting AI to external tools.
-For a deeper dive into MCP fundamentals, see our guide on the Model Context Protocol.
+The protocol has been adopted by Google, Microsoft, OpenAI, and now Shopify, making it the de facto standard for connecting AI to external tools.
+For a deeper look at the fundamentals, see our guide on the Model Context Protocol.

 Why Shopify is betting on MCP